Did you know?

 This month, our local Ashland Co-op started charging an additional .02 for plastic produce bags and simultaneously dropped the price of reusable bags to only .25!
-Change truly does come from both the individual and business levels.
+Change truly does come from both the individual as well as business level.
 Join us for this month’s plastic-free challenge!

 Here are some easy tips to [ECO]inspire you!

 - Gift yourself a pack of fun, reusable produce bags.
-Here are some great styles that you can order directly from Ecopiggy!
-And while you’re at it, these make wonderful gifts for friends and family who want to take small, green, actionable steps.
+Here are some great styles to order directly from Ecopiggy!
+While you’re at it, these make wonderful gifts for friends and family who want to take small, green, actionable steps.
 Shop ECOBAGS here.

 - Place your loose produce directly into your shopping cart (wash the skins later), or into your tote/straw bag if you’re at the farmers market.